 House of Dagmar only works with certified viscose to ensure the fibre is sustainably made and lives up to our environmental policy.
 We work with three types of viscose: Lenzing™ Ecovero™, FSC certified viscose, and GRS viscose depending on purpose and availability.

-This label means that the fibres are derived from certified renewable wood sources using an eco-responsible production process by meeting high environmental standards such as management of waste and lower fossil energy use.
-The manufacturing of Lenzing Ecovero fibres generates up to 50% lower emissions and water impact compared to generic Viscose.
+The Lenzing™ Ecovero™ label indicates that the fibres are derived from certified renewable wood sources using an eco-responsible production process that meets high environmental standards such as waste management and lower fossil energy use.
+The manufacturing of Lenzing™ Ecovero™ fibres generates up to 50% fewer emissions and has a lower water impact than generic viscose.